 “We all need to do what we can to protect ourselves, which includes getting a vaccine, washing our hands, carrying our cough, staying home when we're sick.
 But really, getting a vaccine is really the easiest and most effective way for all of us to reduce risk for ourselves and those around us," said Dr. Buchanan.

-DPH has confirmed 151 lab confirmed tests this flu season, 50 confirmed tests this past week.
+DPH has confirmed 151 lab-confirmed tests this flu season and 50 confirmed tests this past week.
 DPH officials say they expect flu cases to increase.

 “I'm seeing this season is a lot of the respiratory issues that come along with our viral illnesses, that can have a lot of the cough, congestion, pneumonia, particularly in my older adults or adults with preexisting conditions, a lot of the typical flu symptoms can be fever, body aches, cough, sore throat and fatigue," said Amanda Clark, a Nurse practitioner with the Medical University of South Carolina.

-Health officials encourage everyone 6 months and older to get the vaccine.
-As we are in Fall, heading to Winter soon, Health officials say this would be the best time to get the vaccine.
+Health officials encourage everyone six months and older to get the vaccine.
+With winter approaching, they say this would be the best time to get the vaccine.

 “It takes about two weeks for you to be fully protected against the flu.
 And so, getting it now before you have a lot, whole lot of cases, is really smart and helps protect you, because you have that two-week window to before your body is fully protected," said Dr. Buchanan.